mosharuy/ProjectEuler/readme.md

-#Project Euler
+# Project Euler

-My attempt at a series of challenging mathematical/computer programming problems
+My attempt at a series of challenging mathematical/computer programming problems using Javascript

 https://projecteuler.net/